niftynei/HSFacesAndroid/README.md

 ## Proposed future work

 - [x] Use disk based cache for images / allow for 'offline' play
-- [ ] Faster XML parsing
+- [x] add some more custom styling to fonts
 - [x] Give users option to play by batch
+- [x] Store user login data (if requested) and high score
+- [x] Display current user's image after they've logged in
+- [ ] User & skill search
 - [ ] Style toasts to for Correct and Wrong
 - [ ] animations for win
-- [x] add some more custom styling to fonts
-- [ ] User & skill search
-- [x] Store user login data (if requested) and high score
-- [ ] Display current user's image after they've logged in
+- [ ] Faster XML parsing
 - [ ] Better tablet design for list and drill down
 - [ ] Keep list of common nicknames